WordPress/gutenberg/platform-docs/docs/create-block/attributes.md

 ## TextControl Component

-For our example block, the component we are going to use is the **TextControl** component, it is similar to an HTML text input field.
-You can see [documentation for TextControl component](https://developer.wordpress.org/block-editor/reference-guides/components/text-control/).
+For our example block, the component we are going to use is the **TextControl** component, which is similar to an HTML text input field.
+You can see [the documentation for the `TextControl` component](https://developer.wordpress.org/block-editor/reference-guides/components/text-control/).
 You can browse an [interactive set of components in this Storybook](https://wordpress.github.io/gutenberg/).

 The component is added similar to an HTML tag, setting a label, the `value` is set to the `attributes.message` and the `onChange` function uses the `setAttributes` to update the message attribute value.

-The save function will simply write the `attributes.message` as a div tag since that is how we defined it to be parsed.
-Update the edit.js and save.js files to the following, replacing the existing functions.
+The save function will simply write the `attributes.message` as a `div` tag since that is how we defined it to be parsed.
+Update the `edit.js` and `save.js` files to the following, replacing the existing functions.

 **edit.js** file: